-Extra Duty -- work to be performed in addition to an offender's regular job assignment as specified by the proper institutional authority.
+Extra Duty: Work to be performed in addition to an offender's regular job assignment as specified by the proper institutional authority.
 This work is performed without the benefit of incentive wages.

-Incentive Pay -- compensation paid to an offender in the physical custody of the department and who is eligible to receive incentive wages and who has performed satisfactory work in the compensation grade in which he has been classified.
+Incentive Pay: Compensation paid to an offender in the physical custody of the Department and who is eligible to receive incentive wages and who has performed satisfactory work in the compensation grade in which he has been classified.
+(Refer to Department Regulation No. B-09-001 "Offender Incentive Pay and Other Wage Compensation").

-Posted Policy -- policy memoranda detailing what behavior is required or forbidden of offenders and generally reflecting the individual needs of the facility.
+Posted Policy: Policy memoranda detailing what behavior is required or forbidden of offenders and generally reflecting the individual needs of the facility.
 Posted policies must be distributed and posted in such a manner that offenders are placed on notice as to what behavior is required or forbidden and that sanctions may be imposed should the policy be violated.
+(Refer to Department Regulation No. C-01-006 "Institutional Policies/Procedures and Offender Posted Policies").

-Prison Rape Elimination Act of 2003 (PREA) -- a federal law enacted to establish a zero-tolerance standard for the incidence of sexual assault within an institutional setting.
+Prison Rape Elimination Act of 2003 ("PREA"): A federal law enacted to establish a zero-tolerance standard for the incidence of sexual assault within an institutional setting.
+(Refer to Chapter 5 "Offender Rules" (Rule No. 21.) and Department Regulation No. C-01-022 "Prison Rape Elimination Act" for additional information).

-Sanction -- a disciplinary penalty.
+Sanction: A disciplinary penalty.

-NOTE: The pronouns "he" and "his" as used herein are for convenience only and are not intended to discriminate against female employees or offenders.
-Additionally employee, as used herein, refers not only to an employee of the Department of Public Safety and Corrections, but also to any individual having the authority to exercise supervision over an offender.
+Note: The pronouns "he" and "his" as used herein are for convenience only and are not intended to discriminate against female employees or offenders.
+Additionally, "employee" as used herein refers not only to an employee of the Department of Public Safety and Corrections, but also to any individual having the authority to exercise supervision over an offender.